FRC Group Homes Create Enduring Friendships

 JANUARY – FEBRUARY 2020 Newsletter Date December 23, 2019

-Alliant Energy Foundation Awards $2,500 Grant To FRC For Crisis Care Program Services On Wednesday, December 11, Mason Adams, Alliant Energy Key Account Manager from Ames and Andy Krieger, Alliant Energy Supervisor of Customer Operations for Perry, Jefferson, and Carroll, presented a check for $2,500 to Family Resource Center for expansion of its Crisis Program, […]
+Alliant Energy Foundation Awards $2,500 Grant To FRC For Crisis Care Program Services On Wednesday, December 11, Mason Adams, Alliant Energy Key Account Manager from Ames and Andy Krieger, Alliant […]

 Read More